distbit0/articleSearchAndSync/README.md

 # Infolio (beta)

-Infolio is a tool for managing ebooks and articles.
-It uses AI to assign articles to tags based on natural language tag descriptions, then combines these tags to automatically generate reading lists.
-Additional features include automatic summarization, format conversion, and mobile synchronization.
+Infolio uses AI to generate high-quality reading lists on specific topics from large collections of documents.
+It achieves this by tagging articles according to each tag's description, then constructing reading which are defined by specifying a set of tags.

 ## Features

-- **Article Management**: Store and organize articles in various formats (PDF, HTML, MHTML, EPUB, etc.).
+- **Reading Lists**: Automatically generate reading lists based on tags and their natural language descriptions.
 - **Automatic Summarization**: Generate AI-powered summaries of articles using OpenAI/OpenRouter.
+- **Smart Tagging**: Automatically tag articles based on their content to improve organization and searchability.
 - **Browser Integration**: Import and process articles directly from your browser bookmarks and Downloads folder.
-- **Smart Tagging**: Automatically tag articles based on their content to improve organization and searchability.
 - **Powerful Search**: Search articles by content, tags, or custom Boolean queries.
-- **Reading Lists**: Automatically generate reading lists based on tags and their natural language descriptions.
+- **Article Management**: Store and organize articles in various formats (PDF, HTML, MHTML, EPUB, etc.).

 ### Python Dependencies
 - Python 3.13+